Acidification and Coagulation

 • Culture preparation should take place in a separate culture room which is kept under positive air pressure with hepa-filtered air (0.2 μm filter).

-• All surfaces and equipment must sterile or sanitized/sterilized with 200 ppm chlorine or other agents such as UV light treatment.
+• All surfaces and equipment must be sterile or sanitized/sterilized with 200 ppm chlorine or other agents such as UV light treatment.

 • Alternative culture media are: